lblod/ember-rdfa-editor-lblod-plugins/README.md

 Configuration:

-- type: it can be 'nodes' or 'ranges' if nodes is selected you are expected to pass the `activeInNodeTypes` function, otherwise you should pass the `activeInRanges` function
+- type: it can either be 'nodes', or 'ranges'
-- activeInNodeTypes: it's a function that gets the prosemirror schema and the state of the actual instance of the editor and returns a `Set` of nodetypes where the plugin should be active
+  * if 'nodes' is selected, you are expected to pass the `activeInNode` function.
+It's a function which expects an instance of a prosemirror node and returns whether it should be active in that node.
+The previously expected `activeInNodeTypes` is marked as deprecated and will be removed in a future release.
-- activeInRanges: it's a function that gets the state of the actual instance of the editor and returns an array of ranges for the plugin to be active in, for example `[[0,50], [70,100]]`
+  * if 'ranges' is selected, you are expected to pass the `activeInRanges` function.
+It's a function that gets the state of the actual instance of the editor and returns an array of ranges for the plugin to be active in, for example `[[0,50], [70,100]]`

 - regex: you can provide your custom regex to detect citations, if not the default one will be used

 A common usecase is to have the plugin active in the entire document.
 Here's how to do that using each configuration type: